William John Dwyer Burkitt

-William John Dwyer Burkitt (1872, Banda, Uttar Pradesh, India – May 1918, Nainital, Uttarakhand, India) was a judge in British India.
+William John Dwyer Burkitt (1872, Banda, Bundelkhand, India – May 1918, Nainital, Uttarakhand, India) was a judge in British India.

-As a judge he was heavily involved in taxation issues, a Second Lieutenant in the Rohilkand Volunteer Rifles (promoted 1 August 1902) and a major in the 8th (Northern) United Provinces Horse regiment (promoted 1 April 1917).
+As a judge he was heavily involved in taxation issues, additionally serving as a Second Lieutenant in the Rohilkand Volunteer Rifles (promoted 1 August 1902) and a major in the 8th (Northern) United Provinces Horse regiment (promoted 1 April 1917).

-Education and Career
+Education and career

 Burkitt was educated at Marlborough College and Balliol College, Oxford.
 He took his Indian Civil Service exams in 1891 and arrived back in India on 1 November 1893.
 He served in the North West Provinces of India and Oudh State as an assistant magistrate and collector before rising to joint magistrate and settlement officer.

 Garnett-Orme Murder Case

 He judged the Garnett-Orme murder case, regarding the murder by strychnine of spiritualist Frances Garnett-Orme at the Savoy Hotel (Mussoorie) in Mussoorie, India.

 The case caused a local sensation:When the trial came up at Allahabad in March 1912, it caused a sensation.
 Murder by remote-control was something new in the annals of crime.
 But after hearing many days of evidence about the ladies' way of life, about crystal-gazing and premonitions of death, the court found Miss Mountstephen innocent.
 The Chief Justice, in delivering his verdict, remarked that the true circumstances of Miss Garnett-Orme's death would probably never be known.
 And he was right.Miss Mountstephen applied for probate of her friend's will.
 But the Garnett-Orme family in England sent out her brother, Mr Hunter Garnett-Orme, to contest it.
 The case went in favour of Mr Garnett-Orme.
-The District Judge (WD.
+The District Judge (W.D.
 Burkitt) turned down Miss Mountstephen's application on grounds of 'fraud and undue influence in connection with spiritualism and crystal gazing'.
 She went in appeal to the Allahabad High Court, but the Lower Court's decision was upheld.
 Miss Mountstephen returned to England.
 We do not know her state of mind, but if she was innocent, she must have been a deeply embittered woman.
 Miss Garnett-Orme's doctor lost his flourishing practice in Mussoorie and left the country too.
 There were rumours that he and Miss Mountstephen had conspired to get hold of Miss Garnett-Orme's considerable fortune.
 There was one more puzzling feature of the case.
 Mr Charles Jackson, a painter friend of many of those involved, had died suddenly, apparendy of cholera, two months after Miss Garnett-Orme's mysterious death.
 The police took an interest in his sudden demise.
 When he was exhumed on 23 December, the body was found to be in a perfect state of preservation.
 He had died of arsenic poisoning.
 Murder or suicide?
 This puzzle, too, was never resolved.
 Was there a connection with Miss Garnett-Orme's death?
 That too we shall never know.
 Had Conan Doyle taken up Kipling's suggestion and involved himself in the case (as he had done in so many others in England), perhaps the outcome would have been different.